Mezhovskaya culture: The dwellings

 Dwellings were excavated at Mezhovka, Kapova cave, Berezovka and other locations.
 The dwellings were unfortified with an area of 1 - 35 sq. m., and were more likely to occur in the forest-steppe of the Urals, and rarely in the Ural forests proper.
 The number of dwellings ranged from 1 to 10–15.
 They were usually shallow huts built with frame-pillar design.

 The Mezhovsky culture had a diversified economy with a combination of production (especially cattle, metal) and assigns (hunting, fishing, gathering) forms of economy.

 Cemeteries were small in size (up to 36 graves) and are found mainly in the forest-steppe regions of Bashkortostan.
 Most were composed of earthen mounds over elongated holes in the ground, with corpses on their backs with the head to the west-northwest.
 Cremation was rare.
 Equipment was often included in the graves, usually vessels, less often tools and weapons, and the remains of the funerary feasts.

 The Mezhovsky culture exemplified the final phase of the Bronze Age of Ural forest zone and had a significant influence on the formation of the transition of the Ural cultures from the Bronze Age to the early Iron Age.

+Archaeogenetics and origins

+The Mezhovskaya culture formed from the admixture of local Srubnaya-like ancestry (c.
+74%) with additional Nganasan-like (c.
+18%) and Ancient North Eurasian (c.
+8%) admixture.
+The later proto-Ugric genepool is inferred to have formed by further Eastern influx, resulting in a gene pool of c.
+48% Srubnaya-like, c.
+44% Nganasan-like and c.
+8% ANE-like ancestry.
+It is thus considered that the Mezhovskaya culture was composed of a mixed population of Indo-European (Andronovo culture) and Ugrian (Cherkaskul culture) tribes.

+In 2015, a genetic study of ancient dwellings of the Mezhovskaya culture was made of people found at the Kapova Cave (Shulgan-tash).
+Three individuals (RISE523, RISE524, RISE525) of the Mezhovskaya in Southern Ural from 1400 BC to 1000 BC were studied.
+The analysis of their paternal haplogroups determined one individual to belong to the haplogroup R1a-Z93, while the other one was determined to belong to R-M269, which historians had thought were the result of migrations of early Indo-Europeans from the Black Sea to Siberia and Middle Asia via the Urals.
+The samples of mtDNA extracted belonged to haplogroups M12'G, J2b1a and I5c.

+The autosomal genetics does not seem to have died out, but contributed in part to the later Ugric-speaking groups.